richardogoma/etl-with-python/README.md

 Although we don't have such instances in the dataset used for the study, but if we have cases where `hrk`, `lcy` and `eur` features are missing _**simultaneously**_, they would be expunged as such records present no value to the expense analysis.

-It is expected that the `lcy` feature would be the only sparse field after enrichment of other features in the pipeline; the `lcy` feature would be discarded at the tail end of the transformational pipeline.
+It is expected that the `lcy` feature would be the only sparse field after enrichment of other features in the pipeline, therefore, the `lcy` feature would be discarded at the tail end of the transformational pipeline.

 ## Program Output & Unit Testing
 ```bash